gabrielkrell/strain-rig/README.md

    `sudo usermod -a -G dialout gabe`

-   You may need to log out and log in again for this to take effect.
 3. Now, set the tty parameters with `stty` (replacing `/dev/ttyACM0` with whatever your device is called):

    ```